 If managers force-balance the safe then they will never know where the cash shortage actually is.
 He could have been demoted from his management position as others have been in the past.
 Had I done it, the company would have terminated me.

 Our store was charged for three boxes of quarters on this day, which equals $750 in quarters.
-I added that to the inventory of quarters from the previous night and I concluded our store could not have gone through the amount of quarters that we did during this day's business based on what we received that day and what I had available when I was doing my investigation.
+I added that to the inventory of quarters from the previous night and I concluded our store could not have gone through the amount of quarters that we did during this day's business, based on what we received earlier that morning, and what I had available when I was doing my investigation.

 Shelton Campbell was never reprimanded for his violation of company policy.
 The supervisors liked him so why would he be reprimanded?
 He was later promoted to a manager's position where he had the power to write-up/reprimand other employees for their own violations of company policy-in which I was told he did many times.